 This is not actually an error.
-Looking at the URL in the address section it is listed as https://localhost.
+Looking at the URL in the address section, it is listed as https://localhost.
 Localhost is not registered to the certificate that was created in IIS.
 Clicking Continue to this website will present the following.